Some of our BT success stories. All placed in loving forever homes.

-You can see more current photos of our rescue dogs and read their stories on our Facebook page -
+To see more current photos of our rescue dogs and read their stories, Visit Our Facebook Page:

 Timmy adopted April 17, 2010

-Norman was turned in to a Los Angeles shelter along with a Jack Russell terrier.
-They were strays that had been found roaming the streets - for who knows how long.
-Norman was in bad shape – skin and bones and he had a horrible case of mange.
+Norman was turned in to a Los Angeles shelter in bad shape – skin and bones and he had a horrible case of mange.
 The shelter personnel knew about Boston Buddies and called them right away to come help Norman.